-When you order online you are asked to pick what fill level you desire in your pillow.
-If you need help, they have a guide that asks you four questions and makes a recommendation.
+When ordering online, customers are asked to pick what fill level they desire in a pillow.
+They have a guide that asks four questions and makes a recommendation.

-Then it makes a recommendation for you.
-The pillows are part of a color-coded system.
-So the smallest pillow, which is recommended for children, is yellow, the medium fill is white, green offers more fill and the blue has the most fill.
+Answering the questions will generate a suggestion for a fill level that is part of a color-coded system.
+The smallest pillow, which is recommended for children, is yellow, the medium fill is white, green offers more fill and the blue has the most fill.

-MyPillow says that if you are used to sleeping on a down or feather pillow you should reduce by one level of support.
-So if you had selected medium firmness you’ll want to go to the yellow option with the least firmness.
+MyPillow says that individuals who are used to sleeping on a down or feather pillow should reduce by one level of support.
+So if someone selected medium firmness he or she will want to go to the yellow option with the least firmness.

 Who Makes It?

-MyPillow Premium is made by MyPillow.
-It’s a well-known pillow brand thanks to its creative advertising.
-The CEO of MyPillow is Mike Lindell and after a lifetime of struggling to get comfortable enough to sleep, Lindell developed the first MyPillow in 2004.
+MyPillow Premium is made by MyPillow, a well-known pillow brand due in particular to its creative advertising.
+The CEO of MyPillow is Mike Lindell and after a lifetime of struggling to get comfortable enough to sleep, Lindell reportedly developed the first MyPillow in 2004.

 Now the brand offers several pillows and other sleep products, including bed sheets, mattress toppers, and even mattresses.

-Each pillow comes with a pamphlet or a booklet in the packaging.
-There are detailed instructions inside for how to care for your pillow.
-There are also details on the tag of your pillow – in case you’re like me and immediately lose papers once you’ve opened a package.
+Each pillow comes with a pamphlet in the packaging where detailed instructions on how to care for the pillow are located.
+There are also details on the tag of the pillow – just in case the papers are immediately lost (it happens)!

 - Easy to clean

-- Simple but can work well if you like chunky memory foam
+- Simple but can work well if for those who prefer chunky memory foam

-- A variety of firmness levels and a guide to help you pick
+- A variety of firmness levels and a guide to help sleepers pick the best fit

 - Available at different retailers and usually on sale